cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

 Medium (denoted by M), Handles moderate concurrency and data volumes.
 Large denoted by (L), Manages larger queries and higher concurrency.
 X-Large (denoted by (XL)) Powerful for demanding workloads and data-intensive operations.
-2X-Large (denoted by 2XL),
+2X-Large (denoted by 2XL)
 3X-Large (denoted by 3XL)
 4X-Large (denoted by 4XL)

+!!! note
     Note: Most jobs on small data should use the relevant X-small warehouse.
 Warehouse size affects the cost of your query, so err on the side of using the smallest warehouse to do your job.
 [Snowflake documentation on warehouses](https://docs.snowflake.com/en/user-guide/warehouses)

 ### Snowflake context
 Setting your context in Snowflake means establishing the specific environment or workspace within the platform where you will be working.
 It tells the platform where you want to perform your data operations.